netgroup-polito/frog4-openstack-do/README_OPENSTACK.md

         - Remove the controller from br-ex (this is a bridge that does not need to be controlled by OpenDaylight):

                 sudo ovs-vsctl del-controller br-ex

-- Add the ingress bridge:

-    - Add an L2 bridge that manage the user traffic:

-            sudo ovs-vsctl add-br br-usr

-    - Add a port, where you will connect the devices that use the prototype, to the ingress bridge (all the ports bridged to this bridge will be called "LAN" port):

-        Replace INTERFACE_NAME with the actual interface name.
-For example, eth0 or wlan0.
-More then one interface can be connected to this bridge.
-Connecting a device to those ports you are able to reach your service.

-            sudo ovs-vsctl add-port br-usr INTERFACE_NAME

-    - Configure the ingress interfaces in /etc/network/interfaces

-            auto INTERFACE_NAME
-            iface INTERFACE_NAME inet manual